stulle123/kakaotalk_analysis/README.md

 ```
 - In the KakaoTalk app, login with your email address:
   - When prompted add your phone number
-  - **Optional**: you may have to send a base64 string (e.g., `KakaoTalk HgAAABIwAGgAQGQAAAAAAjEABwAAADE1Mjc2MAAA`) from your actual phone to a KakaoTalk phone number (you won't receive any SMS response back).
+  - **Optional**: you may have to send a SMS including a base64 string (e.g., `KakaoTalk HgAAABIwAGgAQGQAAAAAAjEABwAAADE1Mjc2MAAA`) to a KakaoTalk phone number (you won't receive any SMS response back).
 After that, you need to tap/click the `Check verification` button in the app and the registration process should be completed.

 <img width="318" alt="image" src="https://user-images.githubusercontent.com/14765446/233626988-8bf6be98-c855-4f29-99cb-77d2d44dcb60.png">